lukegun/BIOMEC/README.md

 The code is run in a singularity container which works for Ubuntu/UNIX and MAC (untested) OS systems.
 Singularity will need to be installed to use the image.
 Where the guide is seen in the following [website](https://sylabs.io/guides/3.6/user-guide/quick_start.html) or downloaded from connected singularity hub.

 Once singularity has been installed, download the BIOMEC file and run the code to create the BIOMEC container (which should be around 580MB).

 ```
 $ sudo singularity build BIOMEC.simg Singularity.def
 ```
-Once the image is built the imput file (input.txt) can be passed to the image by using the following command.
+Once the image is built the input file (input.txt) can be passed to the image by using the following command.
 ```
 $ ./BIOMEC.simg input.txt
 ```
 or
 ```
 $ singularity run BIOMEC.simg input.txt
 ```

-This will generate and ouput file with plots and results once completed.
+This will generate and output file with plots and results once completed.

 ## Generating input files
 inputwritter.py can guide users unfamilaur with generating input files to create an input file for the BIOMEC container, this program is contained in the BIOMEC_inputwritter.